XPRNetwork/eosio.evm/README.md

 - NUMBER opcode returns tapos_block_num, as that is the only EOSIO block number available to contracts
 - The RLP encoding in "create" uses RLP (uint64_t eos_account, uint64_t nonce)
 - No patricia merkle tree is used
-- A value of 1 represents 0.0001 SYS
+- The balance value is printed in explorers, etc as a big-endian hex value with a precision of 10^18, as specified in Ethereum yellow paper.
+Therefore, 1 EOS is represented as 1000000000000000000, which is de0b6b3a7640000 in big-endian hex.

 ## Special Mentions
 - Eddy Ashton for his work on [enclave-ready EVM (eEVM)](https://github.com/microsoft/eEVM)